Bukit Kepong incident: Reinforcements from nearby villages

 During the attack, reinforcement were sent from Kampung Tui as the battle reverberated throughout several of the nearby villages.
 A band of villagers led by the village chief Ali Mustafa from Kampung Tui was escorted by 13 Auxiliary policemen.
-They were ambushed by the Communists en route about half a kilometre away from the station.
+They were ambushed by the communists en route about half a kilometre away from the station.
 The villagers were outgunned by the Communists who were using automatic weapons as opposed to rifles and shotguns held by the villagers.
 Several village guards were wounded and two more auxiliary police officers killed.
 Although stopped halfway, their presence relieved some pressure of the Bukit Kepong defenders and forced a general Communist retreat.

 Due to the lopsided situation, Ali Mustafa ordered his guards to retreat while the rest were asked to defend the perimeter around Bukit Kepong town.
 The Communists eventually retreated after setting fire to the village office and robbing a few stores.

 At the same time, another village guard group came from Kampung Durian Chondong using a sampan heading towards Bukit Kepong to render aid.
-They arrived there at 10am and that was when the first news of the attack on Bukit Kepong police station was communicated.
+They arrived there at 10 a.m. and that was when the first news of the attack on Bukit Kepong police station was communicated.